Cross-Camera Trajectories Help Person Retrieval in a Camera Network: Experiment

 \subsection{Strategies of Using Spatio-Temporal Information}

 This section compares our strategy using spatio-temporal information with the other strategies.
-We summarize that strategies for applying spatio-temporal information in pedestrian retrieval are mainly through the Bayesian method, which assumes that the node similarity in query and gallery meets the following relationship:
+We summarize that strategies for applying spatio-temporal information in pedestrian retrieval are mainly through the Bayesian method, which assumes that the node similarity between the query and the gallery meets the following relationship: